sourcegraph/handbook/content/ce/support-team-rituals.md

 * **CS team [planning and retrospective](https://docs.google.com/document/d/1dy5rIY5F4nQoScwH9sTEg7iQd66_oVP5bdWD3MhG2k4/edit#)** where we consider what is going well vs not, discuss, brainstorm, and share important information
 * **Cheers round table** to gather and share something we are thankful for to end the week
+* [**Collaboration time**](https://docs.google.com/document/d/1jiNSDsvCnTn26NvJsPbtxhBJ9WN98HpZ8ymJaf-orXI/edit?usp=sharing) to discuss tickets that we need help with or anything you learned that you're excited about and would like to share with the team

 ## Communication
 In order to maintain healthy communication, we...